grain-lang/grain/stdlib/set.md

 isEmpty : Set<a> -> Bool
 ```

-Returns a boolean indicating if the provided Set is empty.
+Determines if the set contains no items.

 Parameters: